Next-Generation-Data-Science/Coursework-1/README.md

 ## Results

 After training, the model made predictions on the validation set.
-The results were compared to actual values using evaluation metrics.
+Using evaluation metrics, the results were compared to actual values.

 ## Dependencies